richmahn/en_tn/mrk/12/intro.md

 #### Structure and Format ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 12:10-11, 36, which are quotations from the Old Testament.
+Some translations set apart quotations of the Old Testament by indenting them.
+The ULB and other English translations indent the words in 12:10-11, 36 that are quoted from the Old Testament.

 #### Important figures of speech in this chapter ####